dugramen/GDPaint/README.md

 - Ctrl+Z to undo paint
 - Ctrl+Shift+Z to redo paint
 - Hold Shift anytime to draw a line
-- Hold Ctrl anytime to draw a rect
+- Hold Ctrl anytime to draw a rectangle
-- Hold Ctrl+Shift anytime to draw a filled rect
+- Hold Ctrl+Shift anytime to draw a filled rectangle
 - Hold Alt anytime to color pick

 ### Planned Features